Home

 levels

-Snowpack stability: Poor
+Snowpack stability: Very Poor

-Avalanche size: Small
+Avalanche size: Large

+The off-piste conditions are dangerous.
 Wind slabs and weakly bonded old snow require caution.

 Snowpack Structure Highlights